ss3sim/ss3sim/inst/ms/ss3sim-ms.md

 # Introduction

-Paragraph 1: What is stock assessment simulation?
-Why is it increasingly critical?

-- stock assessment simulation is...
-- stock-assessment simulation is a critical component to evaluating stock assessment methods and understanding their strengths and weaknesses. ...
-- important because it lets us test our assessments on known truths
-- further, it lets us explore truths we are interested in and match (or mismatch) truths and assessments
-- refs: @hilborn1992 among others; recent papers on stock-assessment simulation

-Paragraph 2: What is SS3, why is it important, why simulate with it?
+Fisheries stock-assessment simulation is a critical component to evaluating increasingly complex stock-assessment methods and understanding their strengths and weaknesses [@hilborn1992].
+Simulation lets us test our assessment methods in a controlled environment where we know the underlying state of a fishery system.
+Further, it lets us explore matches and mismatches of these known truths and are assumptions about those truths.
+Given the benefits of conducting stock-assessment simulations, increasing assessment-model complexity, and increasing computational power, stock-assessment simulations have become a rapidly expanding field [e.g. @hillary2009; @lee2011; @piner2011; @methot2011; @jiao2012; @lee2012].

-- Stock synthesis is a modelling framework...
-Integrated analysis --- models population dynamics using a wide range of data [@maunder2012]
+Stock Synthesis [SS; @methot2012], is a widely used statistical catch-at-age (SCAA) stock-assessment framework.
+It implements Integrated Analysis (IA) style population dynamics models using a wide range of data [@maunder2012].
-- SS3 is the 3rd version of the software using this framework
-- SS software ref: @methot2012
-- ADMB software ref: @fournier2012
-- Importance of integrated analysis with SS as an example: @maunder2012
-- most widely used now world wide (?) and especially on West Coast of United States
-- facilitates rapid, reproducible analyses... focus on peer-review of the science not the modelling code
-- allows a separation of research from stock assessment that informs management [@methot2012]
-- been instrumental to investigating new stock assessment concepts: e.g. Piner et al. (2011), Methot and Taylor (2011)
-- been  used in XX stock assessments world wide (~60 as of 2012 - ask Rick) and involved in many more currently
-- @piner2011 example of stock-assessment simulation research with SS3
-- @methot2011 example of stock-assessment research with SS

-@methot2012:

-> A comprehensive modeling framework such as SS enhances
-> communication, efficiency, and education in the fishery
-> assessment community (Methot, 2009).
-Communication is
-> enhanced by creating a familiarity among users, reviewers, and
-> clients regarding terminology and approach.
-Reviewers who are
-> already familiar with SS can quickly focus on key issues for
-> the assessment being reviewed, rather than spend time learning
-> the features of a novel assessment model.
+SS3 is the third version of the software using this framework and is now one of the world's most widely-used stock-assessment tools, with researchers and modellers especially active on West Coast of United States and in Australia (REF).
+SS facilitates rapid, reproducible analyses, and thus allows users to focus on the underlying science and assessment of their stocks, not on the underlying model code.

-Therefore there are two benefits to simulating with SS: (1) much of the model has already been built and checked (research can then progress rapidly and with less chance of errors) (2) the results are directly applicable to the tools used by stock assessment scientists --- in fact, used by all Western US assessments (REF?).
+Therefore, there are two benefits to conducting stock-assessment simulation using SS.
+First, since the modelling framework has already been developed and tested, simulation research can progress rapidly and with less chance of errors.
+Second, since SS is so pervasive as a stock-assessment framework, the results are directly applicable to many stock assessments in practice.

-There are, however, many complications to conducting large-scale, rapid, and reproducible stock-assessment simulations.
+There are, however, complications to conducting stock-assessment simulations that are on a large enough scale to render useful conclusions, fast enough to make conducting them feasible, and reproducible enough to make them credible and accurate.
 Complications include how to manage data and file structure, how to avoiding coding errors, how to repeatedly manipulate simulation models to ask specific questions, and how to translate models and questions across stocks and species.
-[Maybe delete this or go into how most solutions are GUI right now] Further, while the statistical software R has become the standard for data analysis and visualization, and the stock-assessment framework Stock Synthesis is increasingly the standard for fisheries stock assessment, we lack a generalized framework to link the two in a simulation context.
+Further, while high-level scripting languages such as R and Python have become the standard for much of scientific analysis and visualization, and the stock-assessment framework Stock Synthesis is increasingly the standard for fisheries stock assessment, we lack a generalized framework to link these two components in a simulation context.

 In this paper we introduce ss3sim, a software package for the popular statistical programming language R that facilitates large-scale, rapid, and